gregorio-project/hyphen-la/patterns/generation/README.md

 [tests/nonliturgical](../../tests/nonliturgical) directory.
 Every error can be corrected by putting the erroneously hyphenated word in the input list.

+The steps 2 to 5 are executed by the `generate-patterns.sh` script.
+The `publish-patterns.sh` script is used to move the generated patterns to the correct directories.

+All scripts are documented in a [separate file](scripts.md).

 ## Format of the word list `index_verborum`

 Every line of the word list may contain up to four fields divided by commas.